Contributed By Von Wobeser y Sierra, SC

 Under Mexican law, the following subject matters cannot be referred to arbitration:

 Parties can file a petition to set aside an award within three months of notice of the award being given.
 The challenge can only be based on limited and specific causes that mirror the ones provided in the UNCITRAL Model Law, as follows:

 The Commerce Code provides for a specific proceeding to enforce arbitral awards.
 The proceedings begin with a complaint, which the defendant can answer within 15 working days.
 After the response is filed, the court receives the evidence offered by the parties.
 After all the evidence is received, the court holds a hearing on the merits within the next three days.
-Finally, the judge renders a final judgment.
-The proceedings to enforce an award usually take between six and 12 months.
+Lastly, the judge renders a final judgment.
+The proceedings to enforce an award usually take between 6 and 12 months.

-Paseo de los Tamarindos 60, cuarto piso
+Paseo de los Tamarindos 60, 4th Floor

 Bosques de las Lomas